MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/product-identifiers.md

 ## External product identifiers (Customer and vendor identifiers)

 For released products, you can maintain the item numbers, item names, and item descriptions that the customer or vendor uses.
 The references are shown on external documents, such as sales orders and purchaser orders, packing slips, and invoices.
-In the current version, the external references aren't shown on core operations pages.
-The only exception is the vendor product number.
+In the current version of Finance and Operations, the external references aren't shown on core operations pages.
+The only exception is the vendor item number.
 This number is shown in the product information dialog box if a default vendor is defined for the released product.

 You can maintain the external product identifiers by released product, released product variant, customer or customer group, or vendor or vendor group.